pedrocatalao/qlaws-cli/README.md

 ### Features
 * Unlocks the aws-vault keychain without user intervention.
 * Generates TOTP token for 2FA and uses it automatically.
-* Also allows to stay in the same session for use within another script that requires changing accounts or roles.
+* Optionally allows to stay in the same session for use within another script that requires changing accounts or roles.
-* It looks cool, too ;)
+* *NEW* Scrolling text when too big to fit.
+* *NEW* Option to show and select EC2 instances withing specified iam profile.
+* *NEW* Option to specify region.
+* *NEW* More eye candy (fading surrounding box and menu).

 ### Options
 ```